gmusicproxy/gmusicproxy/README.md

 - It looks that some uploaded MP3 files not present in the GM catalog can't be streamed: to investigate.
 - The stations by genre are missing at the moment: to ask about this to Simon.
 - When Simon will release a stable version of gmusicapi with AA support I could release packages for Debian/Ubuntu systems.
+- A URL call to rate as "like/dislike" a song: work in progress.

 ### Limitations
 The proxy can manage only one request at time.
 The internal structure of the proxy can be extended to manage concurrent requests but first I have to investigate about the Google API and gmusicapi limitations on concurrent accesses.